wp-plugins/xili-language/readme.txt

 = xili-language and widgets =

-Three widgets are created to enrich sidebar : list of languages, recent posts and recent comments with sub-selection according current language
+Three widgets are created to enrich sidebar : list of languages, recent posts and recent comments with sub-selection according current language.

 = xili-language and shortcode =